-Detection capabilities could target one or more type(s) of dangerous, illicit and/or illegal goods or materials, including: explosive or incendiary devices; illicit drugs and their precursors; illegally traded species, including covered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and considering the European Deforestation Free Products Regulation; contraband; trafficked weapons; chemical, biological, radiological, nuclear and explosive (CBRN-E) material or precursors; F-gases; and/or various modi operandi related to cross-border trafficking, including involving cargo.
+Detection capabilities could target one or more type(s) of dangerous, illicit and/or illegal goods or materials, including: explosive or incendiary devices; illicit drugs and their precursors; illegally traded species, including covered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and considering the European Deforestation Free Products Regulation; illegally traded cultural property; contraband; trafficked weapons; chemical, biological, radiological, nuclear and explosive (CBRN-E) material or precursors; F-gases; and/or various modi operandi related to cross-border trafficking, including involving cargo.

-Examples of technologies and approaches that can be explored by the research projects include (non-prescriptive and non-exhaustive): blast containment and other passive technology, smart active defuse systems, sensors, artificial intelligence, tracking and tracing systems, distributed ledger technologies, non-intrusive inspection.
+Examples of technologies and approaches that can be explored by the research projects include (non-prescriptive and non-exhaustive): smart active defuse systems, sensors, artificial intelligence, tracking and tracing systems, distributed ledger technologies, non-intrusive inspection, automated threat recognition systems, and screening and scanning systems.

-Equipment and technologies enabling increased security of cargo need to contribute to cost and energy efficiency, limit their environmental impact and being more and more sustainable when they will be taken up in the future.
+Equipment and technologies enabling increased security of cargo need to contribute to cost and energy efficiency, limit their environmental impact and being more sustainable when they will be taken up in the future.
 An increased security of air cargo, furthermore, should not be regarded as an incentive to use air transport when this has a higher environmental and emissions impact, but prioritised on critical supply lines and/or situations.

 Proposals received under this topic should demonstrate how the project would integrate the perspective for the whole supply chain, from load to delivery.
 Proposed solutions should be interoperable with the different relevant equipment and systems deployed by the customs authorities, and proposals should demonstrate how their solutions would align with existing interoperability standards (if any).
-Proposals submitted under this topic are expected to align with the customs reform (if adopted) and the priorities of the EU Customs Authority (if operational) and its Data Hub.
+Proposals submitted under this topic are expected to align with the customs reform (if adopted) and customs policy priorities.

+Coordination among the successful proposals from this topic should be envisaged to avoid duplication and to exploit complementarities as well as opportunities for increased impact.
 To ensure the active involvement of and timely feedback from relevant security practitioners, proposals should plan a mid-term deliverable consisting in the assessment of the project's mid-term outcomes, performed by the practitioners involved in the project.